Not sure where to start?

 Requirements for myResearch Submission:

-- *For proposal/award combos, a copy of draft grant or contract award
+• *For proposal/award combos - PAC, a copy of submitted grant and award

-OVPR General Proposal Checklist for documents required in myResearch
+OVPR General Proposal Checklist and the Prepare to Apply page for documents required in myResearch.

 POD3 Team: